quancs/UPSimulator/README.md

 * [Help Needed](#help-needed)

 # UPSimulator
-UPSimulator is an universal and high performance simulator for membrane computing.
+UPSimulator is a universal and high performance simulator for membrane computing.
 Now, we have supported most features of cell-like P system & tissue-like P system, and basic support for neural-like P system.
 Visit https://github.com/quancs/UPSimulator/releases to download the [latest version](https://github.com/quancs/UPSimulator/releases).
-Please notice that: **What you simulate in UPSimulator is what you use**.
+Please note that: **What you simulate in UPSimulator is what you use**.
 We are not going to make any assumptions about the models you want to simulate, because we will never know that what kind of new P system will be proposed in the future, and what kind of new concepts the new P system will have.
 If you want to simulate one kind of P system whose concepts ( conditions and results and tunnels ) have already been supported by UPSimulator in **Table 2**, please just combine the conditions, results and tunnels to make it.

+## Motivations
+P system simulators are important tools for designing and verifying P systems.
+And, researchers have developed several P-system simulators such as P-Lingua (MeCoSim) and PMCGPU.
+But, with the development of membrane computing, many new P system models have been proposed which haven't gotten timely support.
+For example, cSNP systems, SNP-MC systems.
+Many reasons exist in this situation: the weak extensibility, too many works needed to support new models, and etc.

+To overcome this issue and provide supports for new P system models, we developed UPSimulator, which is flexible, high performance and high-extendable.
+The key point of UPSimulator is to support models by supporting their underlying concepts.
+To do this, we researched and divided some common P system models into pieces: controllers, structures, objects/spikes, properties, rules(conditions and results) and tunnels.
+All the pieces are supported in UPSimulator.
+Moreover, each of these pieces can be freely combined and used.

+Usually, new P system models won't have too much differences when compared with old ones.
+We can support the new model by supporting the underlying concepts in the differences.
+As for the common concepts, they have been supported since we supported the old models.
+So, it's an easy work to support new models in UPSimulator.

-**The main differences between PLingua and UPSimulator**
+## The main differences between PLingua and UPSimulator

 |       Aspect      |         PLingua       |        UPSimulator        |
 |-------------------|-----------------------|---------------------------|